-For your safety, the information in this manual must be followed to minimize the risk of fire or explosion, or to prevent property damage, personal injury, or loss of life.
+For your safety, the information in this manual must be followed to minimize the risk of explosion or fire, or to prevent loss of life, personal injury, or property damage.

 - Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - WHAT TO DO IF YOU SMELL GAS: - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Clear the room, building, or area of all occupants. - Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.